telerik/blazor-docs/components/calendar/overview.md

 The Calendar allows you to configure every aspect of the date selection.
 You can control whether the user can select only one or more dates.
 You can create a collection of disabled dates so that the user cannot select from them or define selectable ranges of days.
 [Read more about the Calendar selection...]({%slug components/calendar/selection%})

+## Templates

+The Calendar provides different types of templates to customize the component's content and styling.
+These include [month cell, year cell, decade cell, century cell and header templates]({%slug calendar-templates-overview%}).

 ## Multiple Views

 You can display a wider range of dates by rendering multiple instances of the Calendar so that the users can find the desired date easier.
 [Read more about the multiple views in the Calendar...]({%slug components/calendar/multiview%})